Congo's conflict minerals

 With its abundance of mineral resources, the Democratic Republic of Congo could be one of the most prosperous countries in Africa.
 But as is often the case on this continent, valuable natural resources are more of a curse than a blessing.

-Whilst much has been done to raise awareness of so-called 'blood diamonds' or 'conflict diamonds' from Sierra Leone, little light is shined on the background of other minerals which are much more fundamental to most of our lives.
+Whilst much has been done to raise awareness of so-called 'conflict diamonds' from Sierra Leone, little light is shined on the background of other minerals which are much more fundamental to most of our lives.

 What are conflict minerals?